Monar/bem-names/README.md

 I've performed some performance tests.
 Each packaged received same parameters, and bemNames was configured to match output for each of the packages.

-*Implementation with De-duplication is 18% slower.*
+*Implementation with De-duplication was about 18% slower.*

 | |10K | bemNames |